Scille/parsec-cloud/docs/rfcs/old/0012-changes-for-the-new-human-handle-new-invitation-format.md

 }
 ```

-In such usecase we keep the event as simple as possible and notify both ready
+In such use case we keep the event as simple as possible and notify both ready
 and idle status switches.

 ## New claim system